huggingface/peft/docs/source/package_reference/xlora.md

 # X-LoRA

 Mixture of LoRA Experts ([X-LoRA](https://arxiv.org/abs/2402.07148)) is a PEFT method enabling sparse or dense mixture of LoRA experts based on a high granularity (token, layer, sequence) scalings matrix.
-This leverages froze LoRA adapters and a frozen base model to drastically reduces the number of parameters that need to be fine-tuned.
+This leverages frozen LoRA adapters and a frozen base model to drastically reduces the number of parameters that need to be fine-tuned.

 The abstract from the paper is: